ianchesal/nord-fzf/README.md

 ## Installation

 Note: this works best when your terminal is also set to use a Nord colour palette.
-The palette I use with iTerm2 can found in my dotfiles [here](https://github.com/ianchesal/dotfiles/blob/main/iterm/Nord.itermcolors).
+The palette I use with [Kitty](https://sw.kovidgoyal.net/kitty/) can found in my dotfiles [here](https://github.com/ianchesal/dotfiles/blob/main/kitty/nord.conf).
+My old iTerm2 settings are [here](https://github.com/ianchesal/dotfiles/blob/main/iterm/Nord.itermcolors).

 Add the following your .(zsh|bash)rc configuration to set the colours used by fzf.